johnnywoo/beholder/README.md

 To format the payload, use `set $payload ...` command.

     flow {
+        from timer;
-        from timer {set $payload '$receivedDate Just a repeating text message'}
+        set $payload '$receivedDate Just a repeating text message';
         to stdout;
     }